Can I be tested for COVID-19?

 We are asking patients to book an appointment time online, if possible.
 This helps keep social distancing within our sites.

-- New check-in process
+- Check-in process

 - Temporary visitor policy